 - 1. The first phase is an initial review to determine if the proposal, as submitted, is complete.
 To be complete, a proposal must meet all the requirements of this solicitation. - 2.
-The second phase is an in-depth analysis and review based on the criteria below and the associated weights.
+The second phase is review based on the criteria below and the associated weights.